cinaq/reminders2calendar/README.md

 ## Changelog

+### 2023-09-08

+- improved input feedback [Jira2Calendar]
+- better calendar name parsing and usage [Jira2Calendar]

 ### 2023-09-07

 - Improved the license notes and probably some unknown refactoring as it's hard to trace back due to binary format
 - Reminders2Calendar now accepts a tuple of format `RemindersName;CalendarName`, with this the Reminders List name can be different than the calendar name.
-- Added JiraCalendar for similar experience if you have Jira
+- Added Jira2Calendar for similar experience if you have Jira

 ### 2023-06-21